taofeekajibade/printf/README.md

 # A collaborative project on creating a lightweight printf function
+This project was carried out by Akinyemi Kafilat and Ajibade Taofeek

 ### Description